3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: The symmetric 3HDM

 \subsubsection{The $(\omega v, v,v)$ case}

-Because we are taking $d$ to be real, the potential is invariant under the trivial CP symmetry (as discussed above), so the $(\omega^2 v, v,v)$ case (which is in general distinct from this case) collapses into the same orbit as $(\omega v, v,v)$ and we do not discuss it here separately.
+To be a minimum the region of parameter space for $(\omega v,v,v)$ requires\footnote{Because we are taking $d$ to be real, the potential is invariant under the trivial CP symmetry (as discussed above), so the $(\omega^2 v, v,v)$ case (which is in general distinct from this case) collapses into the same orbit as $(\omega v, v,v)$ and we do not discuss it here separately.}